tbal999/slideshow/README.md

 # slideshow
-a slideshow webapp using simple markdown
+a (verticle scrolling) slideshow webapp using simple markdown

 1) First create a text file called 'slideshow' in the same folder as this app.
 2) Follow these markdown instructions: